 David B. Golomb

-Top Rated Personal Injury Attorney in New York, NY
+Top rated Personal Injury attorney in New York, New YorkGolomb & Longo, PLLC

 Advocating on behalf of victims of negligence in New York and the surrounding areas, David B. Golomb has a reputation as a fierce litigator who stops at nothing to recover maximum compensation.
 As the senior partner at Golomb & Longo, PLLC, he focuses solely on handling personal injury cases involving catastrophic injuries, whether from automobile or construction incidents, medical malpractice, defective products or any other cause.
 For more than 25 years, he has given a renowned, statewide annual review lecture on the year's developments in Medical Malpractice law.

 One of Mr. Golomb’s most notable cases involved a 29-year-old carpenter who fell from a scaffold and became paralyzed from the waist down, for whom he secured a $50,600,000 verdict.
 In 2018, he recovered $15,000,000 for an IBM executive who suffered a fractured leg when hit crossing a street by a major national package delivery service's van.
 In 2019, he recovered $8,000,000 against NYC Health & Hospitals (Bellevue) for a 30 y.o. gunshot victim after malpractice in the operating room left him paralyzed.
 Other accomplishments include obtaining the then-largest pre-trial personal injury settlement against New York City on behalf of a 35 year old woman left paraplegic in a motor vehicle crash caused by a defectively-designed N.Y.C. bridge, and the highest verdict ever in a flammable fabrics case, in which a 23 year old woman lab assistant suffered 2nd and 3rd degree burns to her upper body from a defective lab coat.